Family owned and run since 1892

 The founding of Hortons can be traced back to Isaac Horton, who was born in 1821.
 He used income generated by his family’s West Bromwich-based provisions, butchery and cheese factoring concerns to create a substantial property and provisions business.

 Upon his death, the business was left to his eldest son, John, and the residue of his Estate was split between his remaining six sons.
-In 1892, when the youngest son turned 21, Hortons’ Estate Ltd was incorporated, with each son owning one share.
+In 1892, when the youngest son turned 21, Hortons’ Estate Limited was incorporated, with each son owning one share.
 The Estate was then valued at £600,000 with mortgages totalling £160,000 and included properties in Birmingham, West Bromwich, Walsall and Wolverhampton.

 Since then, Hortons has remained family owned and run, and has continued to develop its property portfolio in the West Midlands, while expanding further into hotels, brewing, commercial and retail development.
 In 2022, the company’s net assets were valued in excess of £192m.